-Yeshe Ryser is an Ibicenco lyricist, vocalist and pianist, who comes from legendary creative parents.
-His father is a musician born and still thriving in Ibiza, and his mother an inspirational British chef, with her fair share of Ibiza history having been one of a fine group of British music lovers who saw Ibiza at its peak in the early 80’s.
+Yeshe Ryser is an Ibicenco lyricist, vocalist and pianist, with a pair of legendary creative parents.
+His father is a musician born in Ibiza, and his mother is a unique and inspirational British chef, with an Ibiza history as one of the lucky British music lovers to have called Ibiza ‘home’, in the early 80’s.

 Still very young but extremely talented, Yeshe calls his proudest moment to date: “For the moment it’s when I opened for Jarabe de Palo at San Antonio in front of a huge crowd and when we did the gig at Romania in front of the biggest crowd I’ve ever had which was around 25K.”

 We think that’s where Yeshe is most at home.
 In front of a massive crowd of people, singing and playing his heart out.
 His sane, and simple motto, is: “Be Yourself.”
 Word.